-This equation makes clear that performing entropy regularisation is equivalent to using a different critic with $Q$-values shifted by $\alpha \log \pi (a \vert s)$.
+This equation makes clear that performing entropy regularization is equivalent to using a different critic with $Q$-values shifted by $\alpha \log \pi (a \vert s)$.
 This holds for both EPG and SPG, including SPG with discrete actions where the integral over actions is replaced with a sum.
-This follows because adding entropy regularisation to the objective of optimising the total discounted reward in an RL setting corresponds to shifting the reward function by a term proportional to $\log \pi (a \vert s)$ \citep{neu2017unified, nachum2017bridging}.
+This follows because adding entropy regularization to the objective of optimizing the total discounted reward in an RL setting corresponds to shifting the reward function by a term proportional to $\log \pi (a \vert s)$ \citep{neu2017unified, nachum2017bridging}.
 Indeed, the \emph{path consistency learning algorithm} \citep{nachum2017bridging} contains a formula similar to \eqref{entropy-critic}, though we obtained ours independently.

-Next, we derive a further specialisation of \eqref{entropy-critic} for the case where the parameters $\theta$ are shared between the actor and the critic.
+Next, we derive a further specialization of \eqref{entropy-critic} for the case where the parameters $\theta$ are shared between the actor and the critic.
 We start with the policy gradient identity given by \eqref{epg-main-eq} and replace the true critic $Q$ with the approximate critic $\hat{Q}$.
-Since this holds for any stochastic policy, we choose one of the form:
+Since this holds for any stochastic policy, we choose one of the form

 For the continuous case, we assume that the integral in \eqref{policy-exp} converges for each state.
-Here, we assume that the approximate critic is parameterised by $\theta$.
-Because of the form of \eqref{policy-exp}, the policy is parameterised by $\theta$ as well.
-Now, for the policy class given by \eqref{policy-exp}, we can simplify the gradient update even further, obtaining:
+Here, we assume that the approximate critic is parameterized by $\theta$.
+Because of the form of \eqref{policy-exp}, the policy is parameterized by $\theta$ as well.
+Now, for the policy class given by \eqref{policy-exp}, we can simplify the gradient update even further, obtaining